rikkimax/twp-d/manuscript/back/ascii.md

 # ASCII table
 Note where the backslash is used in the usage column.
-If it is prepends an x, then it is using per byte the value you specify.
-Where as if it prepends another letter, then it is an alias of the real value.
+If it is pre-pends an x, then it is using per byte the value you specify.
+Where as if it pre-pends another letter, then it is an alias of the real value.
 The usage column may be used straight into D strings or character literals.

 | Decimal | Hex   | Usage | Name |
 |--------------|---------|----------------|-----|